guiwetzstein/code-exercises-js/principles/solid/20240510-br-dev/README.md

 ## Interface Segregation Principle (ISP)

-Classes should not be forced to implement methods it doesn't need.
+Classes should not be forced to implement methods they don't need.
 In other words, a class should have small, focused interfaces rather than large, monolithic ones.

 ## Dependency Inversion Principle (DIP)